 The Agroecology Summer Intensive (ASI) is a residential program based at Merry Lea Environmental Learning Center’s Sustainable Farm.
 Students live, work, eat, and play together in an immersive residential learning community housed within our LEED platinum certified cottages at Rieth Village.
 This ten-week summer intensive is the keystone of the new major in Sustainable Food Systems and the agroecology minor, but is open to students of all majors and welcomes students from other colleges who can transfer earned credits to their home institutions.
-Students move in May 28th and classes go from May 29th through August 3rd.
-Applications are accepted for Summer 2018 through March 31st.
+Students move in May 28th and classes go from May 29th through August 2nd.
+Applications are accepted for Summer 2019 through March 31st.

 The Agroecology Summer Intensive is a program focusing on sustainable agriculture with emphasis on interconnected systems and interdisciplinary learning, making the ASI program broadly relevant.
 Agroecology is an important part of the growing effort to make human activities more compatible with natural ecosystems.
 ASI students not only learn about growing food, but also gain practical life skills while engaging in interdisciplinary, culturally-rich learning.
 Not only will students learn science concepts, students will also learn about cooking, nutrition, social systems, and the economy of food and farming!

 Living at Merry Lea for the summer is an adventure.
 Sustainable living at Rieth Village is an important part of the educational experience.
 Students live in a LEED-certified eco-village sharing meals, working and studying together daily.
 Throughout the program, students will interact with peers from Goshen College and other institutions, and engage with program faculty, staff, Merry Lea Sustainable Farm interns, and volunteers who may be local to the area or from other regions or even countries.
 Weekly integrative sessions include regional travel to a variety of farms and food-related enterprises.